AzonInc/Doorman/docs/en/guide/getting-started.md

    Go to the `Configuration` section and enable `Setup Mode` to begin the interactive setup.

 ::: warning Before you proceed
-The intercom phone must be connected, and the enclosure securely closed, to complete the setup process.
+The indoor station must be connected, and the enclosure securely closed, to complete the setup process.
 :::

 3. **Perform the Setup:**\